GPGTools/MacGPG2/Readme.md

 MacGPG2
 =======

-MacGPG2 is a patched version of GnuPG 2 for Mac OS X.
+MacGPG2 is a version of GnuPG 2 with specific patches for Mac OS X.

 Updates
 -------

-The latest releases of MacGPG2 can be found on our [official website](https://gpgtools.org/macgpg2/).
+The latest releases of MacGPG2 can be found on our [official website](https://gpgtools.org/).

 For the latest news and updates check our [Twitter](https://twitter.com/gpgtools).

-Visit our [support page](http://support.gpgtools.org) if you have questions or need help setting up your system and using MacGPG2.
+Visit our [support page](https://gpgtools.tenderapp.com) if you have questions or need help setting up your system and using MacGPG2.

 Build
 -----

-### Clone the repository
+#### Clone the repository
 ```bash
 git clone https://github.com/GPGTools/MacGPG2.git
 cd MacGPG2